Introduction to asking for payment

 When to send a payment request email to a customer

-One important element to know how to ask for payment is knowing when to ask for payment.
+Our research indicates that one important element to know how to ask for payment is knowing when to ask for payment.

 Your next question might be: how often should I follow up with a late-paying customer?
 Consider sending follow-up emails within regular intervals like: